digiltd/oh-rtd-test/Samples-REST.md

 ## Introduction

-Please see below sample code for accessing openhab's REST API.

-Note that there are three main interfaces:
+There are three main interfaces:

 * **Send Command** - This will send a COMMAND to an item to tell it to take some action (e.g. turn on light).